What is NX-Writer?

 Screenplay Elements

-• Scene Headings – Proper INT/EXT formatting
+• Scene Headings – Proper INT/EXT formatting with automatic numbering

 • Action Lines – Standard screenplay action blocks

-• Dialogue – Character names and speech
+• Dialogue – Character names and speech with proper margins

 • Parentheticals – Actor direction